-This was the first DIY Home project I did since we moved in that didn’t give me a headache and took less than a day to do.
+This was my first DIY Home project I did since we moved in that didn’t give me a headache and took less than a day to do.

 Also, I think it’s important to note that I chose to DIY these blinds because I only wanted blinds on four of my windows in our home.
 The rest I chose curtains as our window coverings, they can be cheaper and better looking than blinds in my opinion.
 If you want blinds for your ENTIRE home… You might want a pro to come in and measure and install.
 To each their own.